CivML-PolyMtl/cutagi-doc/examples/cnn/2-conv-mnist.md

 y_test_file = "./data/mnist/t10k-labels-idx1-ubyte"
 ```

-**You can find the used data in the [MNIST data](https://github.com/lhnguyen102/cuTAGI/tree/main/data/mnist) in the repository.*
+**You can find the data used in the [MNIST data](https://github.com/lhnguyen102/cuTAGI/tree/main/data/mnist) repository.*

 ## 3. Create the model

-In this example we will create a model of two convolutional layers, a batch size of 16 and will use hierarchical softmax for the classification task.
+In this example we create a model with two convolutional layers, a batch size of 16 and use the hierarchical softmax for the classification task.
 Find out more about the [ConvMLP class](modules/models?id=_2-conv-mnist-classification-mlp-class) and all its parameters.

 ```python
 # Model